jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 ???

 Understanding the way shell expansion works helps to explain why it is different from other invocation patterns.
-As we saw, any application may or may not implement the `--help` flag.
-Because shell expansion happens *before* program invocation, it will work for *every* application.
+Individual applications can differ in the functionality they provide (for example, we've already seen that a given applications may or may not implement the `--help` flag).
+On the other hand, because shell expansion happens *before* program invocation, it will work for *every* application.

 ---